 - Native Americans – If you are a Native American seeking a certification for your small business, look no further than the Indian Affairs’ Division of Economic Development.
 The Division of Economic Development helps tribes foster strong reservation economies.

-- Women – The Small Business Act authorizes contracting officers to specifically limit, or set aside, certain requirements for competition solely among women-owned small businesses (WOSBs) or economically disadvantaged women owned small businesses.
+- Women – The Small Business Act authorizes contracting officers to specifically limit, or set aside, certain requirements for competition solely among women-owned small businesses (WOSBs).
+Economically disadvantaged women owned small businesses are encouraged to apply.

-- 50+ Entrepreneurs – Are you tired of punching the clock for someone else, but think you can’t find another job at your age?
+- 50+ Entrepreneurs – Are you tired of punching the clock for someone else?
+Do you think you can’t find another job at your age?
 Are the kids out of the house, freeing you to re-enter the job market?
 Are you nearing retirement, but don’t know what you will do?
-For many older entrepreneurs, starting a small business can be an opportunity to transform a lifetime hobby – such as fishing, investing, writing, or photography – into a lucrative line of work.
+For many older entrepreneurs, starting a small business can be an opportunity to transform a lifetime hobby into a lucrative line of work.
+Examples include fishing, investing, writing, or photography.

-- Minorities – SBA is a strong advocate of minority and special audiences, and we know doing business with the government, also called government contracting, can be a very lucrative endeavor for small businesses.
+- Minorities – SBA is a strong advocate of minority and special audiences.
+We know doing business with the government, also called government contracting, can be a very lucrative endeavor for small businesses.

-- Youth Entrepreneurship – Opportunities for Young Entrepreneurs Young people of today are the entrepreneurs of the future.
+- Youth Entrepreneurship – Young people of today are the entrepreneurs of the future.
 The SBA has developed a Teen Website designed to introduce young entrepreneurs to the concept of small business ownership as a viable career.

 - Veterans – If you are a veteran or a service-disabled veteran, there are many opportunities for you and your small business.
-It is important that you certify your small business as Veteran-Owned or Service Disabled Veteran-Owned so you can take advantage of these programs.
+It is important that you certify your small business as Veteran-Owned or Service Disabled Veteran-Owned.
+This way you can take advantage of the veteran programs.

 What about your business website needs?